-A few days ago someone reached my blog by Googling “teaching children about the beginning of time.”
-It made me wonder if what they really wanted to teach was about the end of time, which some calendars have penciled in for Friday.
+A while ago someone reached my blog by Googling “teaching children about the beginning of time.”
+It made me wonder if what they really wanted to teach children was about the end of time.
+From time to time someone predicts time, or the world of time, is going to end soon.
 Anyone coming here for those kinds of answers is looking in the wrong place.
 I don’t know the answers.
 I don’t even ask the questions.

 I don’t normally pay too much attention to how people reach this blog.
 Most of those who come for the first time come with this question in mind, another one that I answer, more or less, by saying I don’t know.

 There’s a lot of talk out there about deep questions and dark fears, especially these days.
 I wish we’d all answer them more honestly than we allow ourselves.
 I wish we were more courageous about saying “I don’t know.”

 That’s the answer to most things our children ask; that’s the answer to most things, period.
 Don’t know.
 Don’t even try to know.
 You can’t know.

 If you’ve read Suzuki Roshi’s little book Zen Mind, Beginner’s Mind you may know a little something about what Zen calls “beginner’s mind.”